MENU

 Skarkos

-Skarkos, which is located near the port in the area of Kampos, is the oldest, largest and now most important known settlement of the procycladic world of the middle of the 3rd millennium B.C.
-This unique settlement was discovered in 1986.
-Its buildings are in such a good condition that the visitor can get an idea of the very architecture of the times.
+Skarkos, located near the port in Kampos, is the oldest, largest, and now most important known settlement of the procycladic world of the middle of the 3rd millennium B.C.
+It was discovered in 1986.
+Its buildings are in good condition so that the visitor can get an idea of the architecture of the times.
 The excavation also revealed a wealth of artifacts which in combination with the architecture, give an almost complete picture of everyday life back then.

 Homer’s Tomb